 This is a quick solution to creating a date field that defaults to today in addition to giving an option to specify a custom date.
 Additional customization can be done to hide the Start Date and End Date parameters when Today is selected from the drop down.

 Another application for this can be having preset time periods.
-For example you can add YTD, MTD WTD values in the date type parameter and when YTD is choosen the dashboard displays a comparison between YTD this year vs last year.
+For example you can add YTD, MTD WTD values in the date type parameter and when YTD is chosen the dashboard displays a comparison between YTD this year vs last year.